Samuel-2626/django-search/article.md

 cd django-search
 ```

-Since we would be using PostgreSQL as our database to tap into some added features it provides, we would be using Docker as it is easy to set up and configure with it.
+Since we would be using PostgreSQL as our database to tap into some added features it provides, we would be using Docker as it's easy to set up and configure with it.

 From the project root, create the images and spin up the Docker containers.